ripcordnetworks/Unreal-Tournament/README.md

 2. Launch UT Editor
 3. Verify the files have shown up correctly
 4. ***RENAME THE ROOT FOLDER IN THE EDITOR FROM "GamePlay" TO ANYTHING ELSE!
+     You must change the name from within the Editor otherwise all the references will not carry over.
 5.  ***RENAME ALL THE MUTATORS FROM "MUTATOR_GameplayXXX" to "Mutator_MyNewNameXXX"
 6. Modify as you please
 7. To test the mutator in the editor add the following command to play in editor (PIE):